Jaighk/events-timeline/README.md

-# logviz — visualize your logs in the
+# logviz — visualize your logs from the terminal

 Version 0.1.0